Economic history of the Philippines: Impacts on asset markets, financial sector, and real sector

 The freeze in liquidity in US and European financial markets reversed capital flows to developing countries and induced a rise in the price of risk which entailed a drop in equity prices and exchange rate volatility.
 However, following the effects of an increase in the foreign currency government bond spread, the Philippine stock market was actually one of the least affected by the crisis with the main index of the stock market dropping only by 24 percent, a relatively low percentage change in comparison to those of other countries across Asia.
 Similarly, from the period between July 2008 and January 2009, the peso depreciated only by 3 percent, meaning that the peso was one of the currencies least affected by the crisis.
 This minimal effect on the stock market and the Philippine peso can be attributed to the recovery of asset prices across the Asia-Pacific region in early 2009 as foreign portfolio investments surged.

-Financially, the banking system in the Philippines was relatively stable, because of reforms that were put in place since Asian financial crisis in 1997.
+Financially, the banking system in the Philippines was relatively stable, because of reforms that were put in place since the 1997 Asian financial crisis.
 Maintenance of high levels of loan to deposit ratios together with the decline of the ratio of nonperforming loans to total loans kept profitability of local banking generally high despite the crisis.
 To the country's fortune, no meltdowns occurred as during the previous 1997 Asian crisis.

 Declines in the growth rate of personal consumption and expenditures and fixed investment occurred in 2008.
 Personal consumption expenditure, the largest contributor to GDP growth, showed a downward trend from a sharp drop from 5.8 percent in 2007 to 4.7 percent in 2008, and 3.7 percent in 2009.
 GDP growth during the fourth quarter of 2008 and first quarter of 2009 fell to 1.7 percent, a staggering fall from a 5.7 percent average for the three previous years.
 Furthermore, a contraction of 29.2 percent occurred in the manufacturing sector involving electricity, gas, water, trade and finance services.
 The service sector also turned down as growth in the fourth quarter and first quarters of 2008 and 2009, respectively, was a meagre growth of 2.1 percent, a far contrast from the 6.7 percent average from the previous three years.
 However, the Philippines generally endured the smallest declines in comparison with other East Asian countries.
 For instance, OFW remittances, though at a slower pace, still grew in the first half of 2009.